 The PharmacoInformatics research group is devoted to the development and application of computational methodologies in the area of drug design and development.

-The PharmacoInformatics group aims to improve the current state-of-the-art with a pragmatic approach.
-We want to develop useful tools that increase the efficiency of the pharmaceutical R&D process.
-At the same time, the need to produce robust models led us to go beyond reductionist approaches and to develop multi-scale methods, depicting richer and more realistic representations of the phenomena under study than those produced by classical computational methods.
+The PharmacoInformatics group aims to improve the current state-of-the-art.
+We develop tools aimed at improving the efficiency of the pharmaceutical R&D process and apply them to the building of predictive models.
+We try to avoid reductionist approaches and develop multi-scale methods, depicting richer and more realistic representations of the phenomena under study than those produced by classical computational methods.

 Main Publications with IMIM